Emily-RC/CV/README.md

 ## Work Experience

+#### Makers Academy (July 2023 - October 2023)
+- Worked with a variety of programming languages including Python, Javascript, Swift, HTML and CSS.
+- Applied Test Driven Design principles (e.g. Pytest, Jest and SwiftUI) to enhance debugging and ensuring efficient problem-solving.
+- Regularly collaborated in teams and pairs, leveraging key teamwork and communication skills to achieve project goals.
+- Utilised Object-Oriented Programming to ensure manageability of projects.
+- Applied Agile learning to continuously improve and foster collaboration and adaptability.
+- Implemented Model-View-Controller pattern when creating web applications, aiding effective teamwork.
+- Practiced Domain-Driven Design to gain a full understanding software and project structure.

 <b>October 2021-April 2023 - Membership Manager</b> | <b>Work.Life </b>

 Work.Life is a leading coworking provider for businesses and professionals.
 I headed the member community, space operations and commercials in the Hammersmith space.